Alfred Bryan Bonds

-Alfred Bryan Bonds (November 3, 1913 – September 7, 1989) was a public servant, educator, and college administrator.
+Alfred Bryan Bonds (November 3, 1913 – September 7, 1989) was an American public servant, educator, and college administrator.
 He served as the fifth president of Baldwin-Wallace College (now Baldwin Wallace University) in Berea, Ohio, from 1955 to 1981.
 He succeeded Rev. John Lowden Knight.
 A building bears his name on the BW campus and serves as the universities' administration building.

 Early childhood and education

 Alfred Bryan Bonds was born November 3, 1913, in Monroe County, Arkansas.
 Bonds began his education at Henderson State College, where he earned his A.B in 1935.
 He then earned a M.A. in English from Louisiana State University in 1936.
 Post graduate work continued at Louisiana State University, and the University of North Carolina at Chapel Hill in 1940.
-His married his wife, Georgianna.
+He married his wife, Georgianna.

 Career

 Bonds began his career as assistant to the Dean while at Louisiana State, and a research project coordinator at Tulane University.
 Bonds served in World War II, first as an administrator under the War Manpower Commission before enlisting.
-Bonds served in the U.S. Navy as a Lieutenant (s.g) until and 1946.
+Bonds served in the U.S. Navy as a Lieutenant (s.g) until 1946.